manumohanc/VPC-creation-awscli/README.md

 # VPC-creation-awscli
 ## Create entire VPC with help of AWSCLI
 I was fairly adamant that I would never use a terminal or a Command prompt before I started learning Linux.
 I thought it was more difficult than working on a nice GUI and clicking a few buttons, also because it was visually unattractive and, more significantly, challenging.
 After using Linux for a few years, I was humbled into believing that the terminal is the only easier and cleaner option.
 The keyboard had overtaken the mouse in strength.
 The keyboard had turned mightier than the mouse.
 The person I had become began to find the GUI of AWS Infrastructure Management challenging.
 At some point, I discovered the AWS CLI tools and began investigating different ways to control the AWS infrastructure without ever leaving my terminal.
 Here is what i learned.

-## Table of contents
+## Table of Contents
 1. Prerequisites
 2. Create a VPC
-3. Create public and private subnets
+3. Create Internet gateway
-4. Create internet gateway for the VPC
+4. Create Public Subnet
+5. Create Private Subnet
-5. Create an elastic IP address for NAT gateway
+6. Allocate IP address for the NAT Gateway
-6. Create a NAT gateway
-7. Create a route table for each subnet
+7. Creating NAT Gateway
-8. Create routes
+8. Create Public Route Table
-9. Associate route table to subnet
+9. Create route to Internet gateway for Public Route table and assosiate to subnets
-10. Create a security group for the VPC
+10. Create private route table
-11. Create Key-pair
-12. Run an instance
+11. Create routes to NAT Gateway and assosiate route table to subnet
+12. Create Security Group to enable access via port 22, 80 and 443
+13. Create Key Pair
+14. Create Instance in public subnet
+15. Create Instance in private subnet

 ## Prerequisites
  - Create AWS account